mdiener87/sparknet/README.md

 - launch full runs with instrumentation (TensorBoard throughput, gradient norm, periodic sample generation)
 - export checkpoints that can be reused with standard 🤗 `AutoModelForCausalLM` APIs

+Special thanks to [CodeLion](https://huggingface.co/codelion) for inspiring the **One Billion Token Challenge**, and for providing the high-quality datasets used in this training run.

 ---

 ## Requirements